 A former apprentice at the University of Manchester and former Leader of Oldham Metropolitan Borough Council, Jim McMahon became MP for Oldham West and Royton in 2015.
 Since being elected, he has been appointed a Shadow Minister for Devolution and Local Government and continues to argue that devolution of skills is needed in order to be tailored to the local job market.
 Most recently Jim was appointed Shadow Secretary of State for Transport.

 Catherine McKinnell was elected the MP for Newcastle Upon Tyne North in 2010, following a career in employment law.
-She is a passionate advocate for apprenticeships.
-Shortly after being elected, she introduced a Ten Minute Rule Bill, the Apprenticeships and Skills (Public Procurement Contracts) Bill, which called for the introduction of the requirement on public sector contracts having a firm commitment to skills training and apprenticeships.
+She is a passionate advocate for apprenticeships, having served as the Chair of the Group for a number of years.
+Shortly after being elected, she introduced a Ten-Minute Rule Bill, the Apprenticeships and Skills (Public Procurement Contracts) Bill, which called for the introduction of the requirement on public sector contracts having a firm commitment to skills training and apprenticeships.
 This has since become Government policy.

 Baroness Sue Garden is the Liberal Democrat’s spokesperson in the House of Lords on Higher & Further Education and Skills.
 She formerly served as the party’s spokesperson for Universities and Skills.
 Before being appointed a Life Peer in 2007, she worked on vocational qualifications for City and Guilds from 1988 to 2000.